michelfernandez/cove/site/content/english/_index.md

 {{< content text=center top=4 width=narrow >}}
 {{% markdown %}}
-Online identification via video or in a few days the whole organization
+Online identification via video or in a few days for your whole organization
 ===============
 {{% /markdown %}}
 {{< /content >}}